Start a Wellness Program in 2024 By Asking These 10 Questions

-The decision to start an employee wellness program requires a substantial commitment of both time and resources.
+The decision to start a wellness program for employees requires a substantial commitment of both time and resources.
 Programs that are started for the right reasons can transform the worksite culture and the very lives of employees and their families.

 There are a few factors that can predict which programs will thrive and which ones were will fail.
-Here is a list of questions (predictors) that can be used to help companies make the right choice on whether or not to start a wellness program.
+Here is a list of health and wellness questions that can be used to help companies make the right choice on whether or not to start a wellness program.

 1. Why do you want to start a wellness program?